Castlepoint Shopping Centre: Retailers

 Castlepoint has 40 stores and restaurants built over 645000 ft2 of retail space.
-Since opening in 2003, several stores have ceased trading at the centre such as Principles, Virgin Megastores, Suits Direct, All Sports, Barratts, Choices Video and Lunn Poly (later Thomson).
+Since opening in 2003, several stores have ceased trading at the centre such as Principles, Virgin Megastore, Suits Direct, All Sports, Barratts, Choices Video, GAP, Hargreaves, Robert Dyas, Carphone Warehouse, The Link and Lunn Poly (later Thomson).
 After the sale of Virgin Megastores in the United Kingdom, the stores were re-branded as Zavvi and after going into administration in 2009, had some of their sites sold to HMV, which operated the site at Castlepoint until 2013, following the closure of some HMV UK stores.
+The former HMV unit is now Superdrug.

-Castlepoint has a wide range of retailers including Sainsburys, TKMaxx, Robert Dyas, CeX, H&M, WHSmith, ASDA, B&Q, Clintons, Clarks, Waterstones, Superdrug, Marks and Spencer, Foot Locker, Accesorize, River Island, Mountain Warehouse, JD Sports, New Look, Boots, EE, Lakeland, The Entertainer, Barclays, NatWest and Easy Bathrooms.
+Castlepoint has a wide range of retailers including Sainsburys, TKMaxx, CeX, H&M, WHSmith, ASDA, B&Q, Clarks, Waterstones, Superdrug, Marks and Spencer, Foot Locker, Accessorize, River Island, Mountain Warehouse, JD Sports, New Look, Boots, The Entertainer, Mango and Easy Bathrooms.

 There are also a handful of restaurants and places to eat at the site too.
-These include Caffe Nero, Costa Coffee, McDonald's, Starbucks, Five Guys, KFC, Nando's, Sainsbury's Café and M&S Café.
+These include Caffe Nero, Costa Coffee, McDonald's, Starbucks, Five Guys, KFC, Nando's, McDonald’s, Sainsbury's Café and M&S Café.

-Four shops at the site at the site are currently empty as of January 2022.
-These shops are Argos, GAP and the Topshop retailers.
+Five shops at the site at the site are currently empty as of October 2024.
+These shops are Argos, Robert Dyas, Topshop and Barclays.

-A branch of Mountain Warehouse opened in a larger store December 2022.
-In 2023, Nike applied to pen a store in the former Gap unit.
-In March 2023, Holland & Barrett will open a branch in the old Mountain Warehouse.
+Mountain Warehouse moved to a larger unit December 2022.
+In 2023, Nike applied to open a store in the former Gap unit.
+In March 2023, Holland & Barrett opened in the old Mountain Warehouse.

+In September 2023, Barclays and NatWest closed at the shopping centre.
+In June 2024, the former Natwest was replaced by a branch of TUI Travel.
+The Barclays unit still sits empty as of November 2024.

+On 1 November 2023, Hotel Chocolat opened their first Dorset shop in the former unit used by Explore Learning.
+On 23 November 2023, the Nike opened their first Dorset shop.

+On 11 August 2024, Clintons closed down, and Waterstones moved into the unit that used to occupy it.
+Robert Dyas closed in the summer.

+In late 2024, Rituals, a Dutch cosmetics outlet, will move into the old Robert Dyas store.
+The store will be divided to occupy a branch of ProCook.